storybookjs/frontpage/src/content/recipes/sass.md

 <div class="aside aside__no-top">

-Some configurations of Storybook already come pre-configured to support sass.
+Some configurations of Storybook already come pre-configured to support Sass.
 If your project meets the following, you're likely ready to go.

 1. Storybook >= 7.x with the `vite` builder.
 2. Storybook >= 7.x with the `@storybook/nextjs` framework.